yowlonglee/Enhanced-Powergaming-Scripts/README.md

 This is the main component that will auto-detect your mod installations and provide scripts based on the installs listed above.
 These can dynamically create over 1.5 MILLION scripts depending on what spell/kit mods you have installed.
 You will have the option to select having either pre-buffing cast at a normal speed or an accelerated speed.
 Regardless of either option chosen, characters will stop pre-buffing if either the "B" key is pressed again or an enemy is sighted.

-#### Default Hot Keys

-"B" = Begin pre-buffing and pressing again will cancel pre-buffing prematurely.
-"D" = Toggle constantly detecting traps on/off, if able.
-"E" = Swap between melee and ranged weapons so long as they can be equipped.
-"T" = Turn on/off Cowled Wizard checks.
-Typically, players will not cast arcane spells when Cowled Wizards will intervene, this will toggle it off.
-"V" = Constantly Turn Undead when toggled on, if able.

 #### Normal Pre-Buffing Speed

 It will take the normal casting time for a spell to be cast and there will be the standard delay between spells being cast.
 This is meant for the purists that do not want to bend the rules for expediency sake.
 For testing, it can take 2 1/2 minutes plus to cycle through all spells if you have all spells for pre-buffing in your spellbook.